How ChorePlanner Works

 When multiple people are eligible for a chore, you choose how assignments rotate between them:

-Flexible Rotation (Default)
+Rotation (Default)

 Everyone Does It